postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Select **Save Responses for Requests** to save each request's responses.
 They will be saved along with the captured requests.

-    > In responses with a `content-type` containing images, audio, or video, content is intercepted but not captured.
+    > In responses with a `content-type` that contains images, audio, or video, the content is intercepted but not captured.
 The only information captured is response headers, time taken, and the status code.
 1. Select **Capture Cookies** if you want to capture cookies in addition to requests during the debug session.
 1. Requests will be saved in a debug session in the **History** tab in the sidebar.
 Select **Save requests to a collection** and select a collection from the list to also save the requests there.
 1. If you save requests and responses to a collection, they are added chronologically by default.
 You can alternately group them in folders organized by domain name or endpoints.
 Under **Organize requests by**, select **Domain name**, **Endpoints**, or both.
 Your requests and responses are then organized in folders in the selected collection.